 Internet of Things (IoT) is the concept of a future in which physical devices, vehicles, buildings, and other items are linked via the Internet.

 The IoT will consist of billions of connected devices all communicating with one another.
-With the growing popularity of IoT, it’s not surprising that healthcare providers are using it to improve patient care.
+With the growing popularity of IoT, it’s not surprising that healthcare providers are using it to improve patient care and health journey.

 This technology helps them keep tabs on their patients’ well-being and detect any potential problems as they arise.
-It also gives doctors access to more data than ever before, helping them make better decisions about treatment options and outcomes.
+It also gives doctors access to more patient records than ever before, helping them make informed decisions about treatment options and outcomes.

 Telemedicine and mHealth

-The use of mobile devices to provide health services is becoming more common each year.
-Telemedicine and mHealth are two disruptive innovations that are changing the way we deliver care.
+The use of mobile apps to provide health services is becoming more common each year.
+Telemedicine and mHealth are two disruptive innovations that are changing the way we deliver patient check and care.

 Telemedicine is the use of telecommunications technology to provide medical care.
 Similarly, telehealth describes both the use of telecommunication technologies to support long-distance clinical communication or consultation between healthcare professionals and patients.

-Telemedicine uses a wide range of technologies, including videoconferencing, social media, mobile devices, email, and text messages.
+Telemedicine uses a wide range of remote monitoring technologies, including videoconferencing, social media, mobile devices, email, and text messages.

 mHealth refers to mobile health applications that help patients manage their own health conditions through self-monitoring, reminders, and encouragement (e.g., pedometers).